Disclaimer

 "Where do you recognise it from?"
 Kathryn asked.

 "I took Federation History at the Academy.
-I dunno why cos I always hated History, but if it wasn't for that ship I wouldn't of passed that exam.
+I dunno why cos I always hated History, but if it wasn't for that ship I wouldn't have passed that exam.
 It was a really interesting subject," Tom replied.

 "It's only a ship, big deal," Jessie said.

 "Nah, this ship was a lemming from day one.
 Over forty people were killed in construction in bizarre accidents, one woman disappeared and was never seen again.
-When the ship was finally set off on it's first mission, an epidemic quickly spread there.
+When the ship was finally set off on its first mission, an epidemic quickly spread there.
 After a doctor visited the Leda, it disappeared," Tom said.

 "Did you say Leda?"
 Danny said as she turned around.